-In straight-forward matters where the malpractice is obvious or the student/s admit to malpractice, the investigation process will be completed by the Deputy Principal (Curriculum).
+In straight forward matters where the malpractice is obvious or the student/s admit to malpractice, the investigation process will be completed by the Deputy Principal (Curriculum).
 In more complex cases the Deputy Principal (Curriculum) will form the HSC Review panel to investigate the matter and provide a recommendation to the Principal.
 In all cases the final determination and penalty remains the decision of the Principal.

 Students found to have engaged in malpractice may be awarded a zero mark and be required to complete the task again or complete an alternate task at the discretion of the Head Teacher and Senior Executive.
+Students in the same course who have not engaged in the malpractice but may have had their result and rank compromised due to the malpractice occurring, may be required to complete the task again or complete an alternate task at the discretion of the Head Teacher and Senior Executive.

 Missing classes to complete tasks: - Students who truant classes to complete assessment tasks will be awarded '0' for the task being completed.
-Students who truant class to study or prepare for an in class task will be penalised 20% per period truanted.